-- 2.1 That the Health and Wellbeing Board notes the following performance updates contained in the dashboard: - Estimated dementia diagnosis rate (aged 65+) has been updated with monthly snapshots. - The following NHS Healthcheck indicators are updated each quarter - People invited for a healthcheck - People taking up a healthcheck - People receiving a healthcheck - Successful completion of alcohol treatment updated each quarter - 4-5 year olds and 10-11 year olds classified as overweight or obese - Smoking status at the time of delivery - Age-standardised mortality rate from suicide and injury of undetermined intent - 2.2 That the Health and Wellbeing Board notes the updates that have been included in this report, including those that have been affected by the COVID-19 pandemic and national lockdown.
+- 2.1 That the Health and Wellbeing Board notes the following performance updates contained in the dashboard: - Estimated dementia diagnosis rate (aged 65+) has been updated with monthly snapshots. - The following NHS Healthcheck indicators are updated each quarter - People invited for a healthcheck - People taking up a healthcheck - People receiving a healthcheck - Successful completion of alcohol treatment updated each quarter - % adults overweight or obese - % adults physically active - Pupils with social, emotional and mental health needs (for all school age, primary and secondary.
+Update includes 2019 and 2020). - 2.2 That the Health and Wellbeing Board notes the updates that have been included in this report. - 2.3 That the Health and Wellbeing Board notes that this HWB dashboard will be reviewed to reflect the priorities in the 2021-2030 Health and Wellbeing Strategy following completion of the consultation period in August 2021.